 ls -la ~/.vscode

-If these directories show incorrect ownership, reset permissions to your user account:
+If these directories show ownership by root or another user, reset permissions to your account:

 sudo chown -R $USER:$USER ~/.config/Code ~/.vscode

 Extension conflicts or corruption can prevent VS Code from starting or cause crashes during use.
-First, identify problematic extensions by launching VS Code with all extensions disabled:
+To identify problematic extensions, launch VS Code with all extensions disabled:

 code --disable-extensions